 These proprietary funds encompass the same functions reported as business-type activities in the government-wide financial statements, only in more detail.
-As of December 31, 2019, the District is providing water and sewer services to 586 residences, with an additional 178 unimproved lots yet to be built on.
+As of December 31, 2020, the District is providing water and sewer services to 627 residences, an increase of 41 residences from December 31, 2019.
+There are also 157 unimproved lots yet to be built on, with an additional 67 unimproved lots to be added to the District in 2021.
 The basic proprietary fund financial statements can be found on pages 12 - 14 of this report.